petermlm/ProbPy/README.md

 The library has the `RandVar` and `Factor` classes as seen above.
 It also has the `BayesianNetwork` class that represents a Bayesian Network and has a few inference algorithms implemented, like the Gibbs Ask algorithm.

 **To see examples check the examples directory.
-To get a full list of features of this library check the documentation provided in this repository.**
+To get a full list of features of this library check the documentation provided in this repository.
+Remeber to execute the examples from the parent directory if ProbPy is not installed, like the following:**

+    python3 examples/earthquake.py

 # Documentation